-- 'Goods are not 'at risk' (NIREM)' if you are approved under the UKIMS; refer to GOV.UK for further information on applying for the UKIMS - 'Within subsidy limit and claiming waiver (NIAID)' - 'Preference under the TCA' - 'None of the above goods are at risk and attract duty'
+- 'Goods are not 'at risk' (NIREM)' if you are approved under the UKIMS; there is further information on applying for the UKIMS on GOV.UK - 'Within subsidy limit and claiming waiver (NIAID)' - 'Preference under the TCA' - 'None of the above goods are at risk and attract duty'

-If you would like to learn more about options to reduce the duty you pay (for example, what it means to declare your goods 'not at risk', claim a Customs Duty waiver (on 'at risk' goods) or claim 'Preference under the TCA'), refer to the Tariffs on goods movements into Northern Ireland (NI) guide on NICTA and information on GOV.UK.
+If you would like to learn more about options to reduce the duty you pay (for example, what it means to declare your goods 'not at risk', claim a Customs Duty waiver (on 'at risk' goods) or claim 'Preference under the TCA'), refer to the Tariffs on goods movements into Northern Ireland (NI) guide on NICTA.
+You can find out more about when and how you can move goods not at risk on GOV.UK.